gamer-project/gamer/doc/wiki/Adding-New-Simulations.md

     ```

     The attribute indices `NewParAttFltIdx` and `NewParAttIntIdx` can be used to access the particle
-float and integer attribute data respectively (see the next step).
+floating-point and integer attribute data, respectively (see the next step).
 One must also set the function pointer
 `Par_Init_Attribute_User_Ptr` in the problem initialization function.

     ```C++